EddieAbbondanzio/eddieabbondanz.io/content/post/xj-info/an-transmission-lines-with-cooler/index.md

 **Can I use a different brand hose with different brand fittings?**

 Potentially, but compatibility isn't guaranteed.
-The diameter of PTFE hose tends to vary between brands so it's best to stick with the same brand when picking out hose and fittings.
+The outer diameter of PTFE hose tends to vary between brands so it's best to stick with the same brand when picking out hose and fittings.

 **Why do the input lines for the radiator and cooler go in the bottom?**